 - Reviewed on: 30 January 2018

-The U11+ is HTC's best effort for a long time with impressive specs for the price, including 128GB of storage as standard.
-We also like the upgraded screen and waterproofing, but the phone will be too big and heavy for a lot of users.
+The U11+ has impressive specs for the price, including 128GB of storage as standard.
+We also like the upgraded screen and waterproofing, but the phone will be too big and heavy for some.

 Read our HTC U11+ review.